 Your camper's health and safety are our #1 priority.
 To adequately serve our campers, our health care staff needs enough time to prepare for their arrival.
-Therefore, all healthcare information including completion of the online health information, the completed and physician signed medical exam form, and, if applicable, the completed and parent/guardian and physician signed FARE Food Allergy and Anaphylaxis Emergency Care Plan form are due 1 month prior to the start of his/her camping session.
-If the health information is submitted and completed by the 1-month deadline, a \$50 refund will be credit to the camper.
-If you are unable to meet this 1-month deadline, please contact the camp office at 724-238-9565 or office@avcamp.org.
+Therefore, all healthcare information including completion of the online health information, the completed and physician signed medical exam form, and, if applicable, the completed and parent/guardian and physician signed FARE Food Allergy and Anaphylaxis Emergency Care Plan form and/or other Specialty Medical Forms are due April 30.
+If the health information is submitted and completed by April 30th, you will be refunded the \$50 Medical Information fee.
+If you are unable to meet the Apil 30 deadline, please contact the camp office at office@avcamp.org.

 The Health History & Information for your camper may be submitted online by logging into your account and clicking on the link to the Health Form under your camper's name.
-You may also download this form at http://www.avcamp.org/forms.
 Our Camp Nurse reviews all medical forms in advance.
-Forms are occasionally lost in transit when being sent, so please make a copy of the completed form before mailing it to the Camp Office.
 If your child has any medical issues or conditions requiring special accommodations at camp, please contact the Camp Office as soon as possible.
 Please do not allow embarrassment to prevent us from providing adequate care for your child in your absence.
-The form is confidential and the information is only available to the Camp Director, the Health Staff, and any trip leaders.
+The form is confidential and the information is only available to the Camp Director and the Health Staff.